 The City of Euless provides recycling for small electronic appliances onsite at each Hazardous Material Collection Day.
 Please see the list of accepted electronic waste for more information.

 Texas law now requires television and computer-equipment manufacturers to offer opportunities for consumers to recycle these electronics.
 Please visit TexasRecyclesTVs.org or TexasRecyclesComputers.org for more information.

 Republic Services provides a safe, confidential and convenient method for the proper disposal of sharps waste such as:

 - Contaminated broken glassware

 - Tattoo needles and piercing devices

 In addition to at-home needle users, such as diabetics, the Republic Sharps Mail Back Service is ideal for tattoo and piercing shops, home care providers, nursing homes, small medical facilities, doctors' offices, veterinary clinics and dentists.
 Don't get stuck!
 Order your compliant mail back container today.

 Safely Dispose of Unwanted Medication

 Do you have old medicine taking up space in your cabinets?
 Has it been there for years because you don’t know what to do with it?
 Unused medication should be disposed of safely.
 Medication should never be flushed down the drain.

-While National Take Back Initiative events happen only a few times a year, Super Value Pharmacy will take unwanted over-the-counter and prescription drugs all year.
+In addition, Super Value Pharmacy will take unwanted over-the-counter and prescription drugs all year.